1970 British Annapurna South Face expedition: To Camp III and abortive start up Ice Ridge

-On 12 April, after Bonington had organised the logistics of getting Base Camp fully set up and equipped, he and Frost set from there so that on 14 April they could start to prospect a route up the Ice Ridge above Camp III.
-After investigating a snow shelf leading to a gully on the west of the ridge, Bonington decided avalanches posed too great a threat so he joined Frost who was ascending along the actual crest of the ridge.
-However, this turned out to be much more difficult than they had expected with snow too soft and loose for firm piton placements and there would be a need to set fixed ropes all the way up the ridge.
+On 12 April, after Bonington had organised the logistics of establishing and equipping Base Camp, he and Frost set from there so that on 14 April they could start to prospect a route up the Ice Ridge above Camp III.
+After investigating a snow shelf leading to a gully on the west of the ridge, Bonington decided avalanches posed too great a threat, so he joined Frost, who was ascending along the actual crest of the ridge.
+However, this turned out to be much more difficult than they had expected, with snow too soft and loose for firm piton placements; there would be a need to set fixed ropes all the way up the ridge.
 Also, they had not formed a plan for placing fixed ropes – should the lead climber fix his rope or should he climb normally leaving the second climber to pay out a rope from his rucksack, fixing it as he climbed?
-To begin with the latter method seemed more successful but progress was dreadfully slow with Bonington never having previously encountered such appalling snow.
-Later in the expedition the technique changed and they climbed using their 9 mm fixed rope which they then secured with pitons and karabiners, not using their 11 mm climbing rope at all.
+To begin with, the latter method seemed more successful, but progress was dreadfully slow with Bonington never having previously encountered such appalling snow.
+Later in the expedition, the technique changed, and they climbed using their 9 mm fixed rope which they then secured with pitons and karabiners, not using their 11 mm climbing rope at all.